fitdevotaku/Noirmay-fullstack-e-commerce/README.md

 # This is a fullstack e-commerce web application implementing stripe payment method -- Reactjs, Expressjs, Nodejs and MongoDB

+## install node in your local environment -- run npm start on API side -- backend is running localhost:5000 -- npm start on client-side -- react project is running on localhost:3000

 ## Project logo, clear description, screenshot, step-by-step installing instructions

 ### NPM packages included